gurukulams/gurukulam/site/content/books/tn-stateboard/12-biology/botany/plant_ecology/ecosystem/functions-of-ecosystem.md

 However, in **pond ecosystem**, the bottom of the pyramid is occupied by the producers, which comprise very small organisms possessing the least biomass and so, the value gradually increases towards the tip of the pyramid.
 Therefore, the pyramid of biomass is always **inverted** in shape.

-{{< figure "images/books/12-biology/botany/eco-system/7.9:pyramids-of-biomass(dry-weight-per-unit-area)in-different-types-of-ecosystems.png" "w-25 float-left">}}
+{{< figure "images/books/12-biology/botany/eco-system/7.9:pyramids-of-biomass(dry-weight-per-unit-area)in-different-types-of-ecosystems.png" "w-25 float-start">}}

 Figure 7.9 : Pyramids of Biomass ( dry weight per unit area) in different types of ecosystems.